A density theorem for asymptotically hyperbolic initial data satisfying the dominant energy condition: Perturbation to strict inequality in the dominant energy condition

 Next we need to show that $\ker A^*$ is trivial.
 Let $p^*$ be such that $\frac{1}{p} + \frac{1}{p^*} = 1$.
 Then $W^{0,p^*}_{-\delta}$ is dual to $W^{0,p}_{\delta}$ under the standard $L^2$ pairing, see \cite[Chapter~3]{LeeFredholm}.
 Note that we have $-1 < - \delta + \tfrac{n-1}{p^*} < n$ as a consequence of $-1 < \delta + \tfrac{n-1}{p} < n$.
 It follows from \eqref{eqAdjoint} that $\ker A^*$ consists of $(V,X) \in W^{0,p^*}_{-\delta}$ such that

 As a consequence of the second equation we have $\cL_X g\in W^{0,p^*}_{-\delta}$.
 Taking the trace of the first equation we have

-where $O^\alpha (e^{-\tau r})$ denotes a section $T$ of some geometric tensor bundle of relevant type such that $T \in C^{0,\alpha}_{\tau}$, and $A \star B$ denotes a tensor which is obtained from $A\otimes B$ by raising and lowering indices, taking any number of contractions, and switching any number of components in the product.
+where $O^\alpha (e^{-\tau r})$ denotes a section $T$ of some geometric tensor bundle of appropriate type such that $T \in C^{0,\alpha}_{\tau}$, and $A \star B$ denotes a tensor which is obtained from $A\otimes B$ by raising and lowering indices, taking a number of contractions, and switching a number of components in the product.
 By standard elliptic regularity \cite[Lemma~4.8 (a)]{LeeFredholm} we conclude that $V \in W^{2,p^*} _{-\delta}$.
 As a consequence of the second equation in \eqref{eqKerAdjoint} we have

 Taking the divergence, we obtain

 Thus $X \in W^{2,p^*} _{-\delta}$, again by standard elliptic regularity.
 Since $(V,X) \in W^{2,p^*}_{-\delta}$ the right hand sides of equations \eqref{eqTrace1} and \eqref{eqVectLaplacian} are both in $W^{0,p^*}_{-\delta+\tau}$.
 Using Proposition~\ref{propModelOperators}, improved elliptic regularity \cite[Proposition~6.5]{LeeFredholm}, and the continuity of the embedding $W^{k,p^*}_\varepsilon \hookrightarrow W^{k,p^*}_{\varepsilon'}$ for $\varepsilon > \varepsilon'$, we conclude that $(V,X) \in W^{2,p^*}_\gamma$ for any $\gamma$ such that $-1 < \gamma + \tfrac{n-1}{p^*} < n$.
 Therefore we may without loss of generality assume that $1 < \gamma < n - \tfrac{n-1}{p^*} = 1 + \tfrac{n-1}{p}$.